-ADP TotalSource is a full-featured professional employer organization (PEO) that’s good for small and midsize businesses (SMBs) with fewer than 1,000 employees.
-It offers hire-to-retire HR services, compliance assistance, and complete payroll administration.
+ADP TotalSource provides small to midsize businesses (SMBs) with hire-to-retire HR services, compliance assistance, and complete payroll administration.
 Certified by the IRS and the Employer Services Assurance Corporation (ESAC), it’s a solid PEO with a strong reputation.
+In our evaluation of the best PEO companies, ADP TotalSource earned an overall score of 4.12 out of 5.

 What We Recommend ADP TotalSource For

-- Businesses with special industry-specific HR needs: ADP works with a wide variety of companies and thus has expertise in rules and compliances for specific industries such as construction, education, hospitality (restaurants), and financial services.
+- Businesses with special industry-specific HR needs: ADP works with a wide variety of companies and has expertise in rules and compliances for specific industries, such as construction, education, hospitality (restaurants), and financial services.

 - Companies already using an ADP product: If you use ADP Run or ADP Workforce and are looking to move to a PEO, this is a natural progression and can save you time, money, and hassle on data migration and implementation.